Bike/hominy/README.md

                                 collect `((,pred object) ,i))))))
 ```

-Now for example `(predicator '(consp characterp))` returns a function that returns 0 for integers, 1 for symbols, 2 for conses, and 3 for characters.
+Now for example `(tagger '(consp characterp))` returns a function that returns 0 for integers, 1 for symbols, 2 for conses, and 3 for characters.

 When the definition of `tagger` is compiled, it will (in any Common Lisp I am aware of) not do anything with the constant data.
 No compilation of the function to be produced will take place until the predicates are actually presented.
 If `tagger` is called multiple times, each time the compiler will go through the same motions of compiling the first two cond clauses.